 - This form is used to rescind (cancel) the legal claim of paternity created by a previously completed Acknowledge of Paternity.
-It must be completed and filed with the Bureau of Vital Statistics within the earlier of; - a. one year from the date of the last signature on the Acknowledgement of Paternity, or b. the date of a proceeding to establish child support for the child. - 2.
+It must be completed and filed with the Bureau of Vital Statistics within the earlier of: - a. one year from the date of the last signature on the Acknowledgement of Paternity, or - b. the date of a proceeding to establish child support for the child. - 2.
 This form to be completed by the father who originally signed the Acknowledgement of Paternity. - 3.
-This form must be signed by the rescinding party (father) in the presence of a notary public.

-4. When this form is properly completed and filed with the Bureau of Vital Statistics, the party listed as the father on the Acknowledgement of Paternity will no longer be the legal father.
-BASED ON THIS RESCISSION THE FATHER'S INFORMATION WILL BE REMOVED FROM THE BIRTH CERTIFICATE AND THE CHILD'S SURNAME MAY REVERT TO THE ORIGINAL LEGAL LAST NAME OF THE MOTHER.
+This form must be signed by the rescinding party (father) in the presence of a notary public. - When this form is properly completed and filed with the Bureau of Vital Statistics, the party listed as the father on the Acknowledgement of Paternity will no longer be the legal father.
+BASED ON THIS RESCISSION THE FATHER'S INFORMATION WILL BE REMOVED FROM THE BIRTH CERTIFICATE AND THE CHILD'S SURNAME MAY REVERT TO THE ORIGINAL LEGAL LAST NAME OF THE MONTHER. - Send to the address at the top of this form: a. this completed form, b. any required accompanying documentation